 Epidemiologist Training Programs and Requirements

-Epidemiologists investigate the cause of disease and identify who is at risk.
+Epidemiologists investigate the causes of disease and identify who is at risk.
 They also study ways to prevent the spread of disease and prevent further incidences.
-Training includes an emphasis in biological sciences and, in most cases, a master's degree program in public health with a concentration in epidemiology.
+Individuals interested in epidemiology may consider a master's degree or a PhD in epidemiology.

 To begin epidemiologist training, interested candidates typically pursue a bachelor's degree in a biological science.
 This is followed by a graduate program in epidemiology which includes coursework in biostatistics, behavioral studies, health services research, immunology and much more.
 Epidemiologists can advance their careers with continued education in epidemiology courses and certification programs offered through the Association for Professionals in Infection Control and Epidemiology.